ldstep/ldstephensnet/content/notes.md

 ---

+August 16, 2025, at 10:08:13 AM

+Analytics can be tricky.
+The numbers look low, but they don't tell the whole story.
+They only count people who click through to the site, not the ones quietly following along in RSS.
+So the stats are really just a snapshot of the drive-bys, not the regular readers.

+---

 August 11, 2025, at 2:34:12 PM

 iPadOS 26 beta 6 is out today, and I'm downloading it as I write this.
 With this update, I'm getting off the beta train and waiting for the public release.